 The Case for Responsible Sourcing

-Responsible sourcing is a transformative approach to procurement that creates a sustainable supplier base aligned with Environmental, Social, and Governance (ESG) objectives.
+Responsible sourcing is a transformative approach to sustainable procurement that creates a supplier base aligned with Environmental, Social, and Governance (ESG) objectives.
 ESG has become a crucial framework for companies to measure sustainability and societal impact.
 Procurement plays a pivotal role in advancing these goals as the interface between organizations and their suppliers.

 Transitioning to Responsible Sourcing